itsmethahseer/Cancer_Prediction/README.md

 # Lung Cancer Prediction Web Application

-This is a web application built with Django that allows users to predict the likelihood of lung cancer based on various input features.
+This is a web application built with FastApi that allows users to predict the likelihood of lung cancer based on various input features.
 The application utilizes a machine learning model trained on a dataset of survey responses related to lung cancer.

 ## Installation